neptune-ai/docs/docs/use-cases/organize-experiments/index.rst

 - |Machine Learning Experiment Management: How to Organize Your Model Development Process|
 - |How to Set Up Continuous Integration for Machine Learning with Github Actions and Neptune: Step by Step Guide|
-- |How to Track Hyperparameters of Machine Learning Models| [Article]
+- |How to Track Hyperparameters of Machine Learning Models|
 - |Explainable and Reproducible Machine Learning Model Development with DALEX and Neptune|

 .. toctree::